MBTA Real Estate Department

 The Real Estate Department at the MBTA has a dual function: overseeing the agency’s real estate holdings, and managing its office and warehouse spaces.
 Reflective of this dual function, Real Estate Department is comprised of two divisions: Real Estate and Facilities Management.

-The Real Estate Division manages its real estate assets through its asset manager, Massachusetts Realty Group, an independent company formed in 1996.
+The Real Estate Division manages its real estate assets through its asset manager, Massachusetts Realty Group.
 Asset management includes the following: conducting all new leasing, licensing, sale, and easement transactions; and, developing and maintaining a comprehensive electronic inventory of property owned by the MBTA.
-The Real Estate Department and MBTA Realty work together to identify and advance appropriate sale and development opportunities, including making surplus MBTA properties available for transit-oriented development.
+The Real Estate Department and Massachusetts Realty Group work together to identify and advance appropriate sale and development opportunities, including making surplus MBTA properties available for transit-oriented development.

 The Facilities Management Division is responsible for department relocations, office reconfigurations, and warehousing of equipment, records, and supplies.
 Facilities Management also oversees the MBTA motor pool and provides all in-house printing services.